iobaidu5/React-Counter-App/README.md

 # React-Counter-App
-A Small React, React-hooks Counter Project with an awesome bootsrap classes.
+A Small React, React-hooks Counter Project with an awesome bootstrap classes.
 Created in CodeSandBox